GBrachetta/Musical-Dice/README.md

   - The game itself, including:
     - A button to randomize the result
     - If possible, the option for the user to freely choose the musical fragments
-    - A button to download the resulting MP3 file using an API to merge the selected MP3 fragments (and perhaps some fallback format) or
+    - A button to download the resulting MP3 file using an API to merge the selected MP3 fragments (and perhaps some fallback format) **OR**
-    - A button to download the resulting MIDI file using an API to merge the selected MIDI fragments
+    - A button to download the resulting MIDI file using an API to merge the selected MIDI fragments.
-    - A button to download the resulting music score using an api to merge different PDF files into one file OR
+    - A button to download the resulting music score using an api to merge different PDF files into one file **OR**
     - A button to download the resulting music score using Lilypond as the on-the-fly compiler
 - A contact page
   - A form to get in touch and send comments or requests